1. Home

 • Headache, digestive problems, dizziness, fatigue

 The hepatitis A and hepatitis B vaccine has been used for over 20 years and millions of doses have been administered worldwide.
-According to current scientific data, no serious or unexpected problems are associated with this vaccine.
-No link has been found between this vaccine and certain serious diseases or deaths.
+No serious or unexpected problems are associated with this vaccine.

 As for all immunization programs, the Ministère de la Santé et des Services sociaux monitors the side effects of the hepatitis A and hepatitis B vaccine under the Programme de surveillance passive des effets secondaires possiblement reliés à l’immunisation (ESPRI) (Passive surveillance program used to monitor possible vaccine-related side effects).